pjbiggs/Massey203311/Week11/Week11.md

 If you look at the names of the `.fastq` files, you will see that some are called "HBR" and some "UHR".
 The HBR reads are from RNA isolated from the **brains** of 23 Caucasians, male and female, of varying age but mostly 60-80 years old.
 The UHR are from RNA isolated from a diverse set of 10 **cancer cell lines**.

 Let's next check the that `.fastq` files look as we expect.
-Use your trusty friend, `seqkit`.
+Use your trusty friend, `seqkit` to do this.
+Remember the command to get that overview?

 Next, let's do a quick QC step.
 Before, we used the comprehensive QC tool `fastp`.
 This is an excellent tool as an all-in-one QC and trimmer.
 Now we will use `fastqc` and look at a report generated by `multiqc` for rapid QC assessment